walbourn/contentexporter/ReadMe.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-November 20, 2015
+April 27, 2016

 The Samples Content Exporter was originally shipped as a sample in the legacy DirectX SDK.
 It makes use of the Autodesk FBX SDK to import an FBX file and then export the data as an SDKMESH.
 The SDKMESH format is a runtime geometry format supported by the DirectX Tool Kit and DXUT, and is used in the Windows 8 Store app sample Marble Maze.

-The source is written for Visual Studio 2012 or 2013.
-It is recommended that you make use of the Windows 8.1 SDK and Windows 7 Service Pack 1 or later.
+The source is written for Visual Studio 2013 or 2015.

 These components are designed to work without requiring any content from the DirectX SDK.
 For details, see "Where is the DirectX SDK?" <http://msdn.microsoft.com/en-us/library/ee663275.aspx>.